 Note, you may only write code that controls your agent.
 It is against the principles of the assignment to try to give your agent access to state information not available from its percept history.
 It is also against the principles of the assignment to try to augment the agent with additional (or superpowered) actions.
-Any changes you make to the simulator will not be used when I test your agents.
+For this reason, you may not have any non-final static variables (i.e., class variables that are not constants) in your classes.
+Also, any changes you make to the simulator will not be used when I test your agents.
 Therefore, the only appropriate changes to the simulator are those needed to test and debug your agent.
 On the other hand, you may create additional classes that support your VacAgent.